President Trump pushes state, local leaders to reopen schools in fall

+"The Dems think it would be bad for them politically if U.S. schools open before the November Election," Trump said, "but is important for the children & families.
+May cut off funding if not open!"

+He did not immediately say what funding he would cut off or under what authority.

-President Donald Trump launched an all-out effort pressing state and local officials to reopen schools this fall, arguing that some are keeping schools closed not because of the risks from the coronavirus pandemic but for political reasons.
+Trump made the comments a day after launching an all-out effort pressing state and local officials to reopen the nation's schools and colleges this fall.
+At a White House event Tuesday, health and education officials argued that keeping students out of school for the fall semester would pose greater health risks than any tied to the coronavirus.

+Among those pushing for a fall reopening was the chief of the Centers for Disease Control and Prevention.
+But Trump on Wednesday said the agency's school guidelines are "very tough & expensive."

+"While they want them open, they are asking schools to do very impractical things.
+I will be meeting with them!!!"
+Trump wrote.

+The White House's task force on the coronavirus was meeting at the Education Department on Wednesday, emphasizing the administration's push to reopen schools.

-"They think it's going to be good for them politically, so they keep the schools closed," Trump said Tuesday at a White House discussion on school plans for the fall.
+At the White House event, Trump took aim at Democrats who he says are standing in the way of a fall reopening.
+"They think it's going to be good for them politically, so they keep the schools closed," Trump said.
 "No way.
 We're very much going to put pressure on governors and everybody else to open the schools."

-The White House's round-table gathered health and education leaders from across the nation who said schools and colleges are ready to open this fall and can do so safely.

-They argued that the risks of keeping students at home outweigh any risks tied to the coronavirus, saying students need access to meal programs and mental and behavioral health services.
+He added that parents and children want schools to reopen, declaring that "it's time to do it."

 "Trump has proven to be incapable of grasping that people are dying - that more than 130,000 Americans have already died," said Lily Eskelsen García, president of the National Education Association.
 "Educators want nothing more than to be back in classrooms and on college campuses with our students, but we must do it in a way that keeps students, educators and communities safe."

-Jennifer Nuzzo, of Johns Hopkins University's COVID-19 Testing Insights Initiative, said she was "deeply troubled" by the claim.
-"When you make it about politics and just people trying to score points and get elected, I mean, I really think it's a disservice to how incredibly important this issue is," Nuzzo said in an interview.
+"When you make it about politics and just people trying to score points and get elected, I mean, I really think it's a disservice to how incredibly important this issue is," Jennifer Nuzzo of Johns Hopkins University's COVID-19 Testing Insights Initiative said in an interview.
 "And it really distracts from what I think we need, which is real solutions and a plan in order to make this happen."

 "It's clear that our nations schools must fully reopen and fully operate this school year.
 Anything short of that robs students, not to mention taxpayers, of their future," DeVos said.